VickyCen/VickyLeetcodeExercise.github.io/_posts/Day1.md

 > ### Intuition
 > Basic binary search:
-> - Array must be sorted - the description mentions "<em>sorted in ascending order</em>"
+> - Array must be sorted - the description mentions "<em>sorted in ascending order</em>".
-> - Using left & right index to calculate the middle index
+> - Using left & right index to calculate the middle index.

 ### Approach
 Compare the target with the middle element.